English

 Spoken language and vocabulary

 Spoken language and vocabulary is promoted in all subjects and is one of the key drivers in our curriculum.
 Activities include discussion, presentations, sharing stories and poetry, role-play, debate and drama.
+This is underpinned by the Anthem Trust Oracy Framework.